FaridAlavi/josqp_benchmarks/README.md

 ### QPLIB Problem Set

 Within the QPLIB problem set, a subset of problems meets the requirements of the OSQP and JOSQP solvers (convex and quadratic cost function, linear constraints, and continuous variables).
-This table summarizes the outcomes for this specific subset.
-For problems successfully solved by all three solvers, the shifted geometric mean is as follows:

-Within the QPLIB problem set, a subset of problems meets the requirements of the OSQP and JOSQP solvers (convex and quadratic cost function, linear constraints, and continuous variables).
 [This table](/Results/report_QPLIB.txt) summerized the outcomes for this specific subset.
 For the problems that could be solved correctly by all three solvers (the ones without a * in the first column), the arithmetic mean and the shifted geometric mean are as follows:

 |                         | Gurobi | OSQP  | JOSQP |